arthurvguide/ask-japanese/README.md

     6. In your IDE's terminal type 'git clone' and the paste the URL you copied.
     7. Press Enter.
     8. You now have a local clone.
+    9. All information needed to set your environment is found at the bottom of this topic.

 ### Heroku